Elizabeth "Betty" Lacey

-Elizabeth "Betty" Lacey (died August 11, 2012) was a long-time educator and community advocate.
+Elizabeth Lacey (died August 11, 2012) was a long-time educator and community advocate.
 She served as a physical education instructor at Auburn High School (New York) from 1956 until 1981 where she was highly active in raising public awareness and support for women's athletics and lifetime recreational activities.
 During her tenure at the school (initially East High and then Auburn High), Lacey coached all of the girl's major athletic teams that included a record-setting four consecutive New York State girls field hockey Section III championship titles.

 During her tenure as field hockey coach, Lacey's teams compiled an impressive record of 190 wins, 3 losses, and 6 ties.
 Her teams were undefeated over four consecutive seasons, earning 71 victories which ranks among the longest winning streaks in the nation for that sport.

 While coaching at Auburn High, Lacey's teams won seven New York State Section III championships, four in field hockey, and one each in basketball, track, and volleyball.
 Her other varsity coaching assignments included soccer, softball, and tennis.
 In 2008, the Auburn school district honored Mrs. Lacey by naming the athletic field after her, joining Jerome “Brud” Holland, the highly decorated African-American athlete, educator, and diplomat as the only persons so honored by the Auburn school district.

 While teaching and coaching at Auburn, Lacey also was honored as the first woman inducted into the New York State Coaches Hall of Fame, joining the legendary Syracuse University football coach Floyd “Ben” Schwartzwalder for that year's inductees.

 Lacey died in Ithaca, New York on August 11, 2012.